vijaysumaravi/icbhi_classification/README.md

 # Respiratory sounds classification using breathing audio
 Summary: Summary: Using Time-dilated Convolutional Neural Networks (TDNNs) for breathing sound classification.
 Two setups evaluated: 2 class classification and 4 class classification.
-Mel-frequency filter banks are used as features.
+In 2-class classification, sounds are classified as either 'normal' or 'abnormal'.
+In 4-class, they are classified as 'normal', 'crackle', 'wheezes' and 'both'.
+128 dimensional Mel-frequency filter banks with deltas and double deltas are used as features.
 ECAPA-TDNN is used as the model.
-Model and Data-preprocessing are implemented in Speechbrain.
+Model and Data-preprocessing is implemented in Speechbrain.

 ## Dataset: